Louis Cuppens

-Louis Wilhelmus Franciscus Cuppens, CMM, CD (December 3, 1944-December 16, 2022) was a Royal Canadian Air Force officer who served as deputy commander of NORAD from 1995-1998.
+Louis Wilhelmus Franciscus Cuppens, CMM, CD (December 3, 1944 – December 16, 2022) was a Royal Canadian Air Force officer who served as deputy commander of NORAD from 1995 to 1998.

-He was born in Nijmegen, Netherlands during World War II.
-Canada so influenced his family that they immigrated to Canada in 1950.
+He was born in Nijmegen, Netherlands during World War II and his family immigrated to Canada in 1950.

 He was raised in Saint John, New Brunswick.

 He joined the Reserve Force as an artillery gunner in 3 Field Regiment, Royal Canadian Artillery, in St. John, New Brunswick, before he enrolled in the Regular Force with the Canadian Army in 1963.
 After he was commissioned, he served in the Royal Canadian Horse Artillery in Canada and in Europe.

 Cuppens commenced flying training in 1969 and earned his pilot wings the following year.
 After brief tours as an artillery air observation post pilot, and as a pilot with 422 Squadron, Cuppens was assigned to 403 Helicopter Operational Training Squadron as a helicopter instructor and standards pilot.
 He completed the Canadian Forces Command and Staff College (Land) at Kingston, Ont., in 1975.

 Upon promotion to major, Cuppens was assigned as a staff officer to 10 Tactical Air Group Headquarters (10 TAG).
 After completing the Canadian Forces Command and Staff College, with distinction, he was promoted Lieutenant-Colonel and appointed to command 403 Squadron, where he earned the Order of Military Merit (Canada) in the grade of Officer.

 Thereafter, he was assigned to Air Command Headquarters as senior staff officer tactical helicopters and concurrently filled the position of senior staff officer operations.
 Upon promotion to the rank of Colonel, he was appointed Deputy Commander of 10 TAG.

 In March 1986, Cuppens was appointed the Chief of Liaison Services and the Commander of the Canadian Contingent Multinational Force and Observers in Sinai, Egypt.